sers-dev/gitfile/README.md

 ```

 #### Release Cycle:

-Master branch will always be the current release; if it's good enough to be merged, it's good enough to be released
+`gitfile.sh` content changes on master will always trigger a new release; if it's good enough to be merged, it's good enough to be released.